ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 abort receive side
 : Sends a signal to the peer that the read side of the stream has been aborted.
-  Discards the receive buffer; the peer is typically expected to abort the corresponding send side in response.
+  Discards the receive buffer; the peer SHOULD abort the corresponding send side in response (similar to {{Section 3.5 of ?RFC9000}}).
 An unsigned 32-bit error code can be supplied as a part of the signal to the peer.

 Any WebTransport protocol SHALL provide the following events for an individual
 stream: